'use strict';. If the file contains a shebang, strict mode should be enabled on the second line.// Right

 console.log('success');

-const message = 'hello' +
+}const message = 'hello' +

-- must be declared as an object at the top of each module immediate following the require
+' and welcome';exports - defined automatically by nodeinternals - must be declared as an object at the top of each module immediate following the require sectioninternals, including constantsinternals namespace) and called at the top of the module after the internals declaration.// Right

 const Hapi = require('hapi');